- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 After being a player, Douglas entered into making in the 1990s by taking an introduction to instrument-making class at Lane Community College.
 He started by making a scroll.

 “I reckoned, if I could figure that part out, I could figure the rest of it out,” Douglas says.
-With large, workmanlike hands, he’s a big man, standing 6-foot-4, and wears knee-length, cutoff blue jeans.
+With large, workmanlike hands, he’s a big man, standing 6-foot-4, and wearing knee-length, cutoff blue jeans.
 "In retrospect," he says "carving a scroll is the most straight forward part of violin making."

-Douglas was born and raised in Carbondale, home to Southern Illinois University, which Douglas attended and where he eventually obtained a bachelor’s degree in botany.
+Douglas was born and raised in Carbondale, IL home to Southern Illinois University, which Douglas attended and where he eventually obtained a bachelor’s degree in botany.
 He says he began teaching himself to play the fiddle and other instruments, especially “old-time Appalachia” music, during his college days in the late ’70s.

 After arriving in Eugene in 1985, he played “back porch stuff” with a band for years while working as a carpenter.
 He’s also been a personal trainer, teaching resistance training in the gym to the likes of Eugene’s Kenny Moore, the author and two-time Olympic marathoner.
 Not to mention doing website design & development.